UC-Berkeley-I-School/w205-fall-17-labs-exercises/lab_4/ApacheSpark-Introduction.md

 $ echo $SPARK_HOME
 /user/lib/spark
 ```
-Navigate to that directory, and examine the contents.
+Navigate to that directory, and examine the contents.exit
 ```
 $ cd $SPARK_HOME
 $ ls